dolorosus/TuxedoKeyboardLight/Readme.md

 ## Notes
 - Requires compatible RGB keyboard with sysfs interface
 - Debug using `journalctl -u keyboardlight-idle -f`
-- Uninstall by removing:
+- Uninstall by running uninstall.sh
-  - `/usr/local/bin/keyboardlight-idle`
-  - `/etc/systemd/system/keyboardlight-idle.service`

 If you're using Plasma, you can define keyboard shortcuts for controlling the keyboard illumination brightness e.g. `meta+F1` and `meta+F2`.